danubehack/2018_01_get_all_from_inspire_geoportal/README.md

 # Get Geodata from INSPIRE Geoportal
 authors: Boris Kruzliak, Tomas Kliment

+## Summary
+INSPIRE Geoportal application offers options to download spatial datasets provided by EU Member states.
+Data are organised by INSPIRE spatial data themes and by priority datasets domain, legislation anad country.
+Goal of the project was to check the actual availability of the downloadable datasets, provide an automatic procedure to download all INSPIRE priority datasets available for a country, dwnload all datasets available from INSPIRE Geoportal Catalogue service and support the visualisation of the data, including the possible combination with the Copernicus data resources.

 ## Motivation
 - The current [INSPIRE Geoportal](http://inspire-geoportal.ec.europa.eu/) application offers options to download spatial datasets provided by EU member states within INSPIRE legislation framework.
 - The data are organized by INSPIRE Spatial Data Themes and INSPIRE Priority Datasets categories.